theofficialcopypaste/Multiboot-Tips/README.md

     ![UUID](https://user-images.githubusercontent.com/72515939/198338330-84c4f1bd-eb19-4709-b6d8-1ed3e88abd7e.png)

     > **Note**: Using `vifs` is recommended by Apple.
-For Linux, storage with "ext4" and "btrfs" unmounts automatically.
+For Linux, storage with `ext4` and `btrfs` unmounts automatically.
 So, no need to worry about it.
 This method is not relevant for this format.

 ---